Skip to main content

 Europe’s Green Deal

-The European Union’s “Green Deal” provides a masterplan for a just transition to a sustainable, climate-friendly future.
+The European Union’s “Green Deal” provides a master plan for a just transition to a sustainable, climate-friendly future.

 EU Green Deal Windenergy